 How are we getting customers to comply?

-Every transit agency in the country faces the challenge of enforcing mask requirements on buses and trains; and we continue to follow industry best practices for addressing this national issue.
+Like every public transit agency in the country, we are focused on awareness, education and enforcement to promote mask compliance.
+We continue to follow industry best practices for addressing this national issue.

 - Customer education and awareness: Everywhere you go on our system—buses, trains, stations—there are reminders about the mask requirement, including updated signage, digital ads and announcements on our vehicles and in our stations.